Please note that a referral letter is required before an appointment can be confirmed.

 - Sleep disorders: narcolepsy, and sleep apnoea.

-At the Mater Private we have a long tradition in care which includes a full time paediatric programme for children from 2 years.
-Surgeons and anaesthetists involved in the delivery of this service hold appointments between the Children’s University Hospital, Temple Street and Mater Private.
+At Mater Private Network we have a long tradition in care which includes a full time paediatric programme for children from two years.
+Surgeons and anaesthetists involved in the delivery of this service hold appointments between the Children’s University Hospital, Temple Street and Mater Private Network.
 Our service has been specifically tailored to the clinical needs of children.

 A hospital visit, whether an appointment or a longer stay, can be stressful for both you and your child.
 If your child knows what is happening it will make it easier.